In a Nutshell:

 Highly Portable

-The Joelette comes with a handy storage bag to make moving it from place to place easier and more convenient, and collapses nicely, with a footprint small enough to fit in the trunk space of just about any full-sized sedan, hatchback or SUV.
+The Joelette comes with a handy storage bag to make moving it from place to place more manageable and more convenient, and collapses nicely, with a footprint small enough to fit in the trunk space of just about any full-sized sedan, hatchback or SUV.

 Easy for Your Family and Friends to Use (You Have A Role to Play Too!)